mabel-dev/opteryx/docs/SQL Reference/Working with SQL/10 Working with Timestamps.md

 doy      | ✘          | ✓       | ✘        | ✘           | day of year
 year     | ✓          | ✓       | ✓        | ✓           |

-The following convenience extraction functions also exist, however use of `EXTRACT` is recommended.

 ## Implicit Casting

 In many situation where a timestamp is expected, if an ISO1806 formatted string is provided, Opteryx will interpret as a timestamp.